Behnam-sn/Castle-Docusaurus/docs/readable-code/surface-level-improvements/surface-level-improvements.md

 You can make them in place,
 Without having to refactor your code or change how the program runs.

-You can also make them incrementally, without a huge time investment.
+You can also make them incrementally,
+Without a huge time investment.

 These topics are very important,
 Because they affect every line of code in your codebase.